 You may want to check that out.

-I'll I'll walk you through in 30 minutes the conceptual framework of the war on terrorism as I see it as a political warfare guy.
+I'll walk you through in 30 minutes the conceptual framework of the war on terrorism as I see it as a political warfare guy.

-She's now a member of Donald Trump's executive advisory board for faith and culture.
+She's now a member of Donald Trump's Executive Advisory Board for Faith and Culture.

-She's working to cancel President Obama's fundamental transformation, quote unquote, of America by electing pro-life Republican who wants to push the pause button on Muslims coming to the U.S. from terror countries.
+She's working to cancel President Obama's fundamental transformation, quote, unquote, of America by electing pro-life Republican who wants to push the pause button on Muslims coming to the U.S. from terror countries, that operational pause we've been talking about.

-And uh can you hear me there, Congressman?
+And can you hear me there, Congressman?

-Or Congresswoman.
+Or Congressman?

 Hi, Rich.